cberzan/ticktockman/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests are welcome :)

-Project structure: `sample-data` contains a sample dataset in CSV format.
-`pytools` contains tools to convert a dataset from CSV format into JSON format.
-`jsapp` contains the main JavaScript application to visualize a dataset in JSON format.
+When you first clone the repo, run `npm install` to download the necessary dependencies.

+The project is structured as follows: `src` contains the visualization code, `sample-data` contains a sample CSV dataset, and `tools` contains scripts to convert datasets from CSV to JSON and vice versa. `bundle` contains the necessary files to run Ticktockman in a browser.

-Within `jsapp`, the main data structures are described above the `preprocessData` function in `app.js`.
-The three visualizations appearing on the main page live in `eachday.js` (time spent by date), `sunburst.js` (time spent by activity), and `streamgraph.js` (changes from week to week).
+Within `src`, the main data structures are described above the `preprocessData` function in `app.js`.
+The three visualizations appearing on the main page are in `eachday.js` (time spent by date), `sunburst.js` (time spent by activity), and `streamgraph.js` (changes from week to week).

+When you make changes to the code in `src`, run `make bundle` to update the packaged code in `bundle`, so you can see your changes in the browser.

-To run the code linter, use `jshint *.js`.
+To run Ticktockman in the browser, run `make runserver`.

-To run the qunit tests, use `mocha -u qunit`.
+To run the unit tests, run `make test`.

-TODO: explain dev setup and required global node packages.